vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 +++

-Depending on background, math and equations may be an intimidat- ing "foreign language" to some students.
+Depending on background, math and equations may be an intimidating "foreign language" to some students.
 This brief appendix aims to offer a refresher on techniques, and hopefully inspire a more peaceful relationship for students.
 A.1 Relax on the Decimals
 First, we can form a more natural, forgiving relationship with numbers.
 Like your friends, they need not be held to exacting standards: they are simply trying to tell you something useful.
 Remembering that π is roughly 3 is far more important than committing any further decimals to memory.